ravennevermoreneverless/obsidian/1.0 — immediate notes/lyrics.md

 but i'm losing myself and i'm afraid you're going to lose me too

-what if i'm the only one falling long before the sun said goodbye?
+is it possible to fall for you even more as time goes by? what if i'm the only one falling long before the sun said goodbye?